Jenny Han

-Jenny Han is an American author of young adult fiction and children's fiction.
-She is best known for writing the To All the Boys series and The Summer I Turned Pretty trilogy, which were adapted into a film series and TV series, respectively.
+Jenny Han (born September 3, 1980) is an American author, screenwriter, executive producer, and showrunner.
+She is best known for writing The Summer I Turned Pretty trilogy, which she adapted into a TV series for Prime Video.
+She also wrote the To All the Boys trilogy, which was adapted into a Netflix film series.

 Early life and education

 Han was born and raised in Richmond, Virginia, to Korean-American parents.
-She graduated from Governor's School for Government and International Studies in 1998, then attended the University of North Carolina at Chapel Hill.
+She graduated from Maggie L. Walker Governor's School for Government and International Studies in 1998, then attended the University of North Carolina at Chapel Hill.
 In 2006, she received her Master of Fine Arts in creative writing at The New School.

 Career

+Author

 Han wrote her first book, the children's novel Shug, while she was in college.
 Shug was published in 2006 and is about Annemarie Wilcox, a twelve-year-old trying to navigate the perils of junior high school.

 Her next project was a young adult romance trilogy about a girl's coming-of-age during her summer breaks.
 The three novels, The Summer I Turned Pretty, It's Not Summer Without You, and We'll Always Have Summer, were published from 2009 to 2011 by Simon & Schuster and quickly became New York Times Best Sellers.
-The trilogy is the story of protagonist/narrator, Belly Conklin, who falls in love with two brothers she has known her whole life and works through a messy love triangle.
+The trilogy is the story of protagonist-narrator Belly Conklin, who struggles to choose between two brothers she has known her whole life and works through a messy love triangle.

 Han's second young adult trilogy was co-written with Siobhan Vivian and began with the 2012 publication of Burn for Burn.
 The novel follows three high school girls seeking revenge in their island town and contains paranormal and romance elements.
 The trilogy includes Fire with Fire, published in 2013, and Ashes to Ashes, published in 2014.